remez/blocklist-ipsets/README.md

+2023.09.24

+- I removed lists that are no longer current or updateable for various reasons.

+---

 This is a fork of firehol/blocklist-ipsets

 The ipsets in the original project have not been updated for some time, so here I am trying to keep the ones I think are useful and working updated.